Justice Court Suits

 Filing Small Claims Cases

 A Small Claims Case is a lawsuit brought for the recovery of money damages, personal property, or other relief allowed by law.
-The claim can be for no more than $10,000, including attorney fees, if any, and excluding statutory interest and court costs.
+The claim can be for no more than $20,000 (or $10,000 if the case was filed prior to September 1, 2020), including attorney fees, if any, and excluding statutory interest and court costs.

 Small Claims Cases are governed by Rules 500-507 of the Rules of Practice in Justice Courts.